RevenueCat/purchases-flutter/.github/ISSUE_TEMPLATE/bug_report.md

 **Other information** (e.g. stacktraces, related issues, suggestions how to fix, links for us to have context, eg. stackoverflow, etc.)

 ## Describe the bug ##
 A clear and concise description of what the bug is.
-The more detail you can provide the faster our team will be able to triage and resolve the issue. **Do not remove any of the steps from the template below.
-If a step is not applicable to your issue, please leave that step empty.**
+The more detail you can provide the faster our team will be able to triage and resolve the issue.

 ## Additional context ##
 Add any other context about the problem here.